 To help you out, here’s our guide to some of the most beautiful photo spots on Halki.

 Make sure your camera is ready as your ferry chugs towards Halki, because the harbour is spectacular – especially from the boat!
 Picturesque Italianate houses line the waterfront like a low amphitheatre, topped by the silent clock tower and church spire.
 In the water, colourful fishing boats glide on transparent aquamarine waters.
+Everything about Halki’s Harbour makes it easily one of the most photogenic spots on the island.

 Three derelict windmills line the low hill separating Emborio from Pondamos Bay.
 A short climb here is well worth the effort.
 Not only can you play with the shapes of the crumbling structures, but the view over Emborio, the island of Alimia, and the distant shores of Rhodes is superb.
+This is one of the best angles in the island!

 Accessed via a cobbled footpath winding through Horio, Kastro is a mighty medieval fortress set on a rocky outcrop.
 Its mighty walls house fascinating ruins and the old Church of Agios Nicholaos, but it’s the panoramic views over the island and Aegean Sea that make this a fantastic spot for a photo tour.
 Don’t miss the nearby Chapel of Panagia with its beautiful old frescoes.

-Monastery of Panormitis
+Halki’s Monastery of Panormitis

-The Byzantine Monastery of Panormitis may be pint-sized but it’s a photographer’s delight!
+The Byzantine Monastery of Panormitis may be pint-sized but it is a photographer’s delight!
 From the traditional Dodecanese mosaic courtyard to the chapel ceiling painted with stars and the large bell dangling from a tree, it’s pretty as a picture.
 Once again, the views from this vantage point over the island are stunning.

-Monastery of St. John
+Halki’s Monastery of St. John

 Set in a remote location on the west of Halki, the Monastery of St John is home to one of the island’s biggest festivals.
 During the rest of the year, this tranquil spot offers a glimpse of rural Greek religious life.
 Set in a courtyard backed with tiny monk’s cells, the whitewashed chapel sits beneath a giant cypress tree, its pale blue roof and window frames picking out the blue of the distant sea and cloud-free sky above.